 Mince the garlic, grate the ginger and slice the green onion if not using powdered spices.

-Whisk the soy sauce, sugar, rice vinegar, garlic, ginger and onion together in bowl with water and set aside.
+Whisk the soy sauce, sugar, rice vinegar, garlic, ginger and onion together in a small bowl with water and set aside.

 Prepare a draining station for the fried chicken pieces, consisting of a wire rack elevated over a baking sheet or paper towels to absorb excess oil.